reyhanab/OpenTable-clone/README.md

-# Flask React Project
+# OpenTable clone

-This is the starter for the Flask React project.
+This is the starter for the OpenTable clone project.

 ## Getting started
 1. Clone this repository (only this branch)